qw2208/Sentiment_Analysis_for_US_Airline_and_Twitter/README.md

 # bigdataproject
 Sentiment Analysis of Twitter and US Airlines
 We use different feature representations and classifiers to do prediction on Airline Dataset, as the file name implies.
-This is a project by Qingwei Wu, Renyuan Zhang, Shang Zhang.
+This is a project by Qingwei Wu and Shang Zhang.